University College, Durham

-University College, informally known as Castle, is a college of Durham University in Durham, England.
-Centred on Durham Castle on Palace Green, it was founded in 1832 and is the oldest of Durham's colleges.
+University College, informally known as Castle, is the oldest constituent college of Durham University in England.
+Centred on Durham Castle on Palace Green, it was founded in 1832 by William van Mildert, Bishop of Durham.
 As a constituent college of Durham University, it is listed as a higher education institution under section 216 of the Education Reform Act 1988.
 Almost all academic activities, such as research and tutoring, occur at a university level.

 University College moved into its current location in 1837.
 Around 150 students are accommodated within Durham Castle.
 Other college buildings, including converted 18th century houses and purpose-built accommodation from the 1950s, 1970s and 1980s, are within five minutes' walk of the castle.
 The college has 700 undergraduates and is currently the most over-subscribed college of the university.
-In 1987 it admitted women undergraduates for the first time, having previously had an all-male student body.
+In 1987 it admitted women undergraduates for the first time, having previously been an all-male college.